-The social commitment of Klosterneuburg Monastery reaches back more than 900 years.
-Margrave Leopold III, founder of the monastery in 1114, was canonised not least for helping the weak and the needy.
-The mission of social commitment was part of his legacy to the monastery.
+The social commitment of Klosterneuburg Abbey reaches back more than 900 years.
+Margrave Leopold III, founder of the abbey in 1114, was canonised not least for helping the weak and the needy.
+The mission of social commitment was part of his legacy to the abbey.

-In 2000, Klosterneuburg Monastery drew up its own social statute according to which a minimum of 10% of the revenues is supposed to be earmarked for social tasks.
-Thus a centuries-old tradition of social commitment was laid down in writing – as the monastery has helped people in need since it was founded.
+In 2000, Klosterneuburg Abbey drew up its own social statute according to which a minimum of 10% of the revenues is supposed to be earmarked for social tasks.
+Thus a centuries-old tradition of social commitment was laid down in writing – as the abbey has helped people in need since it was founded.

 Excerpt from the Bull of Canonisation of Leopold (by Pope Innocent VIII):

 This man of God, who had been raised in wealthy circumstances, always exposed to the opportunity to sin, weighed down as he was by marital problems and government affairs, never lost his faith and compassion.
 He was famous for his simplicity, moderation and generosity.
 His sincerity and humility earned him the respect of all Christians.
 He strengthened the weak, gave support to the wavering, lifted up the suppressed and succoured the needy.

 Social engagement today

 Klosterneuburg Abbey supports the work of the NGO Concordia Social Projects by financing construction projects and funding running costs e. g. for the maintenance of buildings and for supplying children with food, clothing and learning materials.
 The contribution made by the abbey, as well as donations by parishes, school classes, businesses and private individuals, make it possible to provide an education for children and young people that gives them hope for the future.